LUHMLLO/luhmllo/readme.md

 ---

-## 🎯 Mission
+## Mission

-Lilycat exists to bring simplicity and freedom back to frontend development.
-We believe great UIs don't require bloated frameworks, endless classes, or custom syntax.
+Lilycat was created to simplify front-end development.
+Great user interfaces don't require bloated frameworks, endless classes, or an abundance of third parties.

+Why fall into the trap of using endless third-party solutions that require as much maintenance as the end product itself when most things can be done with native solutions like HTML, CSS, and Vanilla JS (TS for my modern-day developers)?

-If it can be done with native HTML and CSS, that's the path we choose — tapping into the full power of modern CSS with variables, layers, and cascade control.
+Lilycat's focus is on tapping into the full power of modern CSS's core tools and appropriate practices, such as variables, layers, cascade controls, attributes, and scoping.

-Less noise.
-More signal.
-True freedom to design, structure, and scale your UI your way.

 ---

-## 🤌 Why Lilycat?
+## Why Lilycat?

 - **HTML should be clean.**
-  Debugging becomes a nightmare when every element is flooded with utility classes.
+  Debugging becomes a nightmare when utility classes flood every element.

 - **CSS should be a skill, not a chore.**
-  Writing real CSS is powerful — avoiding it shouldn't be the goal.
+  CSS is a powerful tool; avoiding it shouldn't be the goal.

 - **Utility-first should assist, not replace.**
-  Utility classes are great tools — but they're not a replacement for solid CSS fundamentals.
+  Although utility classes are great tools, they are not a replacement for solid CSS fundamentals.

 - **Separation of concerns matters.**
-  Styles should live in CSS, not be tangled endlessly into your HTML.
+  Styles should not be tangled endlessly into your HTML.

 ---

+Although componentization has become the norm nowadays, it has also become dependent on ever-changing solutions, such as front-end frameworks.
+But did you know that you can do componentization without a framework?

+---

-## 📢 Important: Lilycat and Utility Classes
+## Lilycat + Utility Classes

 Lilycat is **not** meant to replace Tailwind or other utility-first frameworks.
 In fact, **you can use Tailwind classes alongside Lilycat if you wish.**

-While Lilycat encourages cleaner, less polluted HTML, it **does not oppose** utility classes.
+While Lilycat encourages cleaner, less polluted HTML, it **does not oppose** utility classes nor inline styling.

-We simply believe that utility-first should be **an assistant, not a crutch.**
+However utility-first should be **an assistant, not a crutch.**
-You’re free to mix and match — we trust developers to decide what fits best for each project.
+You’re free to mix and match — we trust developers and designers to decide what fits best for each of their needs.

 ---

-## 💪 Benefits
+## Benefits

 - Lightweight and efficient — no unnecessary bloat.
 - Native HTML and semantic-first approach.
 - Cross-browser consistency out of the box.
-- Encourages modern, maintainable, scalable styling practices.
+- Encourages modern, maintainable, scalable styling practices with an order and clear directives and conventions.

 ---

-## 🎯 Who is Lilycat for?
+## Who is Lilycat for?

-Lilycat is built for developers who:
+Lilycat is built for:

+- CSS evangelist
+- Frontend Artisans and Engineers
-- Prefer clean, maintainable HTML.
+- Whoever Prefers clean, maintainable HTML.
-- Respect native CSS and want to use it to its fullest.
+- Those who believe on native CSS and want to use it to its fullest.
 - Value fast iteration without sacrificing long-term code quality.
 - Want a system that **helps** — not one that **takes over.**

-If you're tired of heavy frameworks or bloated utility classes... welcome home.
+If you're tired of heavy frameworks, bloated utility classes and jumping into the never ending world of abstraction by avoiding to understand the fundamentals of web dev and frontend development... welcome home.

 ---

-## 📞 Project Links
+## Project Links

 - **Repository**: [LUHMLLO/lilycat](https://github.com/LUHMLLO/lilycat)
 - **Deno Package**: [jsr:@luhmllo/lilycat](https://jsr.io/@luhmllo/lilycat)

 ---

-## 🗃️ License
+## License

 Lilycat is released under the **MIT License**.
 See `LICENSE` for details.

 ---

-## 💖 Support This Project
+## Support This Project

 If you find Lilycat helpful and want to support its development,
 please consider [**sponsoring**](https://github.com/sponsors/LUHMLLO) — even a small contribution helps keep open-source projects alive.